EthicalML/xai/README.md

 XAI is a Machine Learning library that is designed with AI explainability in its core.
 XAI contains various tools that enable for analysis and evaluation of data and models.
 The XAI library is maintained by [The Institute for Ethical AI & ML](http://ethical.institute/), and it was developed based on the [8 principles for Responsible Machine Learning](http://ethical.institute/principles.html).

+You can find the documentation at [https://ethicalml.github.io/xai/index.html](https://ethicalml.github.io/xai/index.html).
+You can also check out our [talk at Tensorflow London](https://www.youtube.com/watch?v=GZpfBhQJ0H4) where the idea was first conceived - the talk also contains an insight on the definitions and principles in this library.

 # [0.0.2] ALPHA Version

 This library is currently in early stage developments and hence it will be quite unstable due to the fast updates.
 It is important to bare this in mind if using it in production.